 - Make sure your insurance is up-to-date, including third party liability cover.
 Should the worst happen, you could be liable if your horse causes an accident or damage.
 If your horse sustains an injury, you may need to rely on your insurance to pay the vet bill.

-- Ensure there is a fire policy in case of any rogue fireworks – ensure there is access to a fire extinguisher, water, etc., as well as an evacuation policy for horses in the yard.
+- Ensure there is a fire policy in case of any rogue fireworks, including access to a fire extinguisher, water, etc., as well as an evacuation policy for horses in the yard.

 - If you have serious concerns about keeping your horse calm when you know there are going to be fireworks nearby, contact your vet in advance of these events to seek their professional advice.